Interview shot at the Kempinski Hotel by Fullframe Creative.

 Interviews can be stand-alone, as in broadcast or posted outside any other context.
 We often see this with well-known personalities on TV, but it’s also the technique used for customer testimonials or internal communication videos that aim to help staff get to know their management a bit.
 Sometimes these types of interviews can be one-on-one, but they can also be done in panel style.
 Here’s an example of the latter we did for Nespresso.

-An international communication panel style interview done for Nespresso by SmartCuts Creative.
+An international communication panel style interview done for Nespresso by Fullframe Creative.

 Documentary for World Heart Federation for World Chagas Day.